xiangp126/CrossLv/README.md

 ## Illustrate
-- This project aims to persist same **Good Working Environment** quickly and easily
+- This project aims to persist same _**Good Working Environment**_ quickly and easily
-- Done everything even from fresh install of OS with just `one click`
+- Done everything even from fresh install of OS with `single click`
 - Install mode for selection
 <table>
     <tr>